m15e/the-next-web-replica/README.md

-# Smashing Magazine Replica
+# The Next Web Replica

-> One paragraph statement about the project.
+> A clone of the TNW homepage.

 ![screenshot](./assets/tnw_screenshot.png)

-Additional description about the project and its features.
+A project to practice HTML, CSS and responsive design.

 ## Live Demo